 The Conservancy Area

-The Western Heads-Goukamma Conservancy is located in the Eden District of the Western Cape Province of South Africa.
+The Western Heads-Goukamma Conservancy is located in the Garden Route District Municipality of the Western Cape Province of South Africa.
 It covers the area from the western bank of the Knysna Estuary to the eastern bank of the Goukamma Estuary, and from the beach (high water mark) inland to the N2 national highway.

 Key Features of the Conservancy